Polynomially knotted 2-spheres: Polynomial Representation of some families of -knots:

-To get a twist we choose the axis of rotation as a line segment $PQ$ parallel to the xy plane, joining two points on the knotted arc, say $P:=(f(t_{1}),g(t_{1}),h(t_{1}))$ and $Q:=(f(t_{2}),g(t_{2}),h(t_{2}))$ , where $[a',b'] \subset [t_{1},t_{2}]$ and $h(t_{1})=h(t_{2})=c$.
-We have to choose $c$ in such a way that the knotted part of the arc does not cross xy plane while rotating about $PQ$.
-Now, we will spin $K$ about xy plane while rotating about $PQ$ to get the twist spun knot. \textit{See Figure \ref{Rotating about $PQ$}}.\\ The rotation matrix around $PQ$ will be,
+In the twist spinning construction, the knotted part of the arc is contained in a 3-ball in $\R^{3}_{+}$ and is rotated around the axis of the ball.
+To achieve this first we choose the axis of rotation as a line segment $PQ$ parallel to the $XY$ plane joining two points on the knotted arc, say $P:=(f(t_{1}),g(t_{1}),h(t_{1}))$ and $Q:=(f(t_{2}),g(t_{2}),h(t_{2}))$, where $[a',b'] \subset [t_{1},t_{2}]$ and $h(t_{1})=h(t_{2})=c$ (Figure \ref{Rotating about $PQ$}).
+The value of $c$ is chosen so that the knotted part of the arc does not intersect the $XY$ plane while rotating around $PQ$.
+By Rodrigues' rotation formula \cite{Rod}, the rotation around $PQ$ is represented by the following matrix.